Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/utility.md

 - Players can manually disable scripture mode at any time.
 - On server restart, the **interval automatically resumes**, applying only to players who have scripture mode enabled.

-## :setrank
+## setrank
 ### At A Glance
-The `:setrank` command allows admins to manage chat ranks for players.
+The `setrank` command allows admins to manage chat ranks for players.
 You can:

 - Set a specific rank for a player.
 - Reset a player’s rank to default.